wevm/viem/site/docs/actions/wallet/watchAsset.md

+---
+head:
+  - - meta
+    - property: og:title
+      content: watchAsset
+  - - meta
+    - name: description
+      content: Requests that the user tracks the token in their wallet.
+  - - meta
+    - property: og:description
+      content: Requests that the user tracks the token in their wallet.

+---

 # watchAsset

 Requests that the user tracks the token in their wallet.
 Returns a boolean indicating if the token was successfully added.